 - Replace the water that you removed earlier.
 This will help to dilute any vinegar that entered the tank.
 Vinegar is acidic and can alter the pH level, so returning this water will also help the pH level return to normal.

-You can also use vinegar to clean and sanitize ornaments, filters, and live plants.
+You can also use vinegar to clean and sanitize ornaments, filters, and live plants, which you can learn about here: How To Clean Fish Tank Decorations (The easy way).

 You can apply the steps above to the entire tank, but you should only spray the exposed glass with vinegar when you have water in the tank.